ChuyingHe/ChuyingHe.github.io/docs/architect/complete_guide/memi-5.md

     - Functional requirements should not be ignored
     - but Non-functional requirements has even a higher priority

-## Non-functional requirements
+# Non-functional requirements
 Non-functional requirements = What should the system deal with?

 Non-functional requirements describe the various aspects of the system's operation, and are not tied to a specific behavior or logic.
 The most common 5 non-functional requirements are:

-1. performance
+1. Performance
-2. load
+2. Load
-3. data volume
+3. Data volume
-4. concurrent users
+4. Concurrent users
 5. SLA

 Non-functional requirements basically describe what is expected environment for the system, with emphasis on edge cases, e.g.: